Overview

 Summer

-During summer, you have the best chance for pleasant weather and the beautiful midnight sun.
+During the summer months, you have the best chance for pleasant weather and the beautiful midnight sun.
 It is the perfect time for hiking and to enjoy Lofoten to the fullest.
 It is also peak tourist season, so expect bigger crowds.

 Autumn